 Q’eqchi’ community leader Martin Pec needs to use a colostomy bag and has had numerous other health problems after being shot in a paramilitary attack.

 The GSP is excited to be supporting an innovative sustainable organic agro-ecological model of agricultural production in partner communities.
 This model allows families to maximize production in small plots and make their own organic fertilizer, pesticides and herbicides.
 An emphasis is placed on minimizing environmental impact.
 Hundreds of families have discussed their interest with the GSP and need your support to purchase seeds, seedlings, low-impact mechanical pumps and other goods to start this important work!
-The video below was filmed in June, 2015 in the small plot of a family that has already put this system into place.
+The video below shows the small plot of a family that has already put this system into place.

-The GSP has accompanied indigenous leaders and organizations working on exhumations in military bases and clandestine cemeteries.
+The GSP has supported burial costs for people killed in recent attacks against indigenous communities.
+The GSP has also accompanied indigenous leaders and organizations working on exhumations in military bases and clandestine cemeteries.
 These exhumations have found hundreds of victims of genocidal violence in the 1980s, and have been used as evidence in numerous legal cases including the January 2016 arrest of 18 high-ranking military officials.
 Families of victims want to give their loved ones a proper funeral, but many are suffering from extreme poverty.
 We will continue to give small material support to families as more bodies are exhumed.